kirpa1986/FinTech-Projects/Blockchain Ledger with Web on streamlit/README.md

 1. [**Streamlit**](https://streamlit.io/) is an open-source Python library that makes it easy to create and share beautiful, custom web apps

-2. **Dataclasses** are used for storing data.
-DataClasses provides a decorator and functions for automatically adding generated special methods to user-defined classes.
+2. [**Dataclasses**](https://docs.python.org/3/library/dataclasses.html) are classes used for storing data. **DataClasses** provides a decorator and functions for automatically adding generated special methods to user-defined classes.

 3. [**Hashlib**](https://docs.python.org/3/library/hashlib.html) is a secure hash and message digest algorithm library.